gravity-ui/uikit/src/components/Menu/README.md

 ### Size

-Used to select the menu size, default - `m`
+This property is used to select the menu size.
+The default value is `m`.

 <!--LANDING_BLOCK
 <ExampleBlock